andy51002000/simple-export-excel/readMe.md

 # Notice

 In the following case:
-Because we don't specify 'year' in the headers, simple-export-excel will ignore the 'year'  during the parsing process.
+because we don't specify 'year' in the headers, simple-export-excel will ignore the 'year'  during the parsing process.

 ```js